terrajobst/commandline-parser/README.md

 ### Missing

-- Make declaring qualifiers simpler by having a simple name that is pipe separated
 - Support for default commands
 - Make -? and --help an intrinsic and remove it from the list
 - Consider making all qualifiers optional and all parameters required